ernstlab/CNEP/README.md

 ### Step 2 Create Training Files
-This generates training files for each of the labels based on the sampled positions in samplingfile.
+This generates training files for each of the labels based on the sampled positions in samplingfile for training Liblinear.

 >java -classpath .
 MakeTrainFiles samplingfile